kaybinwang/homelab-blog/content/_index.md

 ### Scale Responsibly
 Some homelab setups immediately jump into a highly available cluster with multiple redundancies throughout the stack.
 Instead, we'll start from zero and scale out our system as we need it.
-This is to help:
+This is so that we can:
-  1) save costs on unnecessary hardware until we need it
+  1) Save costs on unnecessary hardware until we need it
-  2) learn how to safely scale out an existing system
+  2) Learn how to safely scale out an existing system

 ### Minimize Downtime
 The cluster is a production environment.
 This means we need to minimize downtime